 Car Accidents

-Figures from the National Safety Council (NSC) show that around 38,000 people died in car accidents in this country in 2019.
+Figures from the National Safety Council (NSC) show that more than 46,000 people died in car accidents in this country in 2022.
 A car accident fatality can qualify as a wrongful death case if the at-fault driver acted negligently in causing the accident.

 Negligence can include, among other behaviors: